South Carolina upgrades to new paper-based voting system

-COLUMBIA, S.C.
-(WIS) - For the first time in 15 years, the state of South Carolina is getting a new voting system.
+COLUMBIA, SC (WIS/WCSC) – For the first time in 15 years, the state of South Carolina is getting a new voting system.

-“This is an exciting day for the future of elections in South Carolina,” said Marci Andino, Executive Director of the State Election Commission (SEC).
+“This is an exciting day for the future of elections in South Carolina,” Marci Andino, Executive Director of the State Election Commission, said.
 “This system will not only provide voters with a dependable system for years to come, but it will also greatly enhance the security and resilience of our election process.”

 The process was overseen by the S.C.
 Department of Administration and the State Fiscal Accountability Authority.
 An evaluation panel made up of the five members of the SEC considered a total of seven proposals including both hand-marked and ballot-marking systems from three voting system providers.